Skip to content

 OptionUse it whenReal signalwebvise position

-Packaged AI toolThe job lives inside one common app and a human can review each actionClaude for Small Business launched on 2026-05-13 with QuickBooks, PayPal, HubSpot, Canva, Docusign, Google Workspace, and Microsoft 365 connectorsUse it before hiring us
+Packaged AI toolThe job lives inside one common app and a human can review each actionClaude for Small Business launched on 2026-05-13 with QuickBooks, PayPal, HubSpot, Canva, Docusign, Google Workspace, and Microsoft 365 connectorsUse it before hiring anyone

-AI consultingThe business can name one workflow owner, baseline, risk boundary, and 30-day pilot targetwebvise prices AI consulting from €2,500 over 2 to 4 weeksBuy this when you need the roadmap before the build
+AI consultingThe business can name one workflow owner, baseline, risk boundary, and 30-day pilot targetAI consulting scopes over 2 to 4 weeks after discoveryBuy this when you need the roadmap before the build

-AI automation buildThe workflow already repeats and needs to run through APIs, databases, queues, or approval stepswebvise prices AI automation from €5,000 over 3 to 6 weeksBuy this when the workflow is known and the cost of manual work is visible
+AI automation buildThe workflow already repeats and needs to run through APIs, databases, queues, or approval stepsAI automation scopes over 3 to 6 weeks after discoveryBuy this when the workflow is known and the cost of manual work is visible

 This table is deliberately narrow.
 It protects the budget.
 Most small teams should spend one week with packaged AI, one week shaping a vault, and only then decide whether an outside consultant has a job worth doing.